tomrolfe20/peoplediscovery/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# User Stories
+- As a bjss member I want to get all academy members' name and Last Name from a specific intake cohort
+- As a bjss member I want to get all members in a Leadership role from a specific intake cohort
+- As a bjss member I want to get the description of a BJSS Team.

+## Database
+### AWS Set-Up

+Amazon RDS > Create instance of Postgres DB > Security Groups Set> inbound rules to allow team member's public IP addresses to access the DB instance/

+Amazon RDS instance endpoint link was then used as Host in PGAdmin.

+### DB Schema
+- EmployeeTable: Name and last name of the employees
+- Cohort: month/Year of every cohort intake
+- Team: Defines the Leadership Group within BJSS

+All tables are then associated through their corresponding Foreigner Key to the employeeAssociation Table